On This Page

 The Humanities Seminar is a research and mentorship program for faculty and students conducting research in the humanities.
 We envision the Humanities Seminar as the leading edge of humanities research and mentorship at Fairfield University, with significant scholarly outcomes in both faculty and student scholarship in the humanities.

-Six Faculty Fellows and seven Student Fellows were chosen to participate by a selection committee and work under the direction of the Associate Director of the Humanities Institute.
+Six Faculty Fellows and six Student Fellows were chosen to participate by a selection committee and work under the direction of the Associate Director of the Humanities Institute.
 Fellows work in an intellectual community on individual research projects, while engaging one another in conversations about methods, procedures, theoretical considerations, and other topics.
 In both fall and spring, Student Fellows join Faculty Fellows in regular meetings to discuss their research-in-progress.

-Student Fellows Announcement - 2023
+Student Fellows Announcement - 2024

-The Humanities Institute in the College of Arts and Sciences is pleased to invite students to apply to become a Student Fellow in the Humanities Institute Seminar for the 2023-2024 academic year.
+The Humanities Institute in the College of Arts and Sciences is pleased to invite students to apply to become a Student Fellow in the Humanities Institute Seminar for the 2024-2025 academic year.

 Student Fellows are each mentored by a Faculty Fellow, under whose mentorship the student completes an independent, advanced research project in one of the Humanities disciplines (English, History, Modern Languages and Literatures, Philosophy, Religious Studies, or Visual and Performing Arts) for course credit.
 Positions are recommended for Humanities majors and minors, but are open to all exceptional students interested in learning more about research in the Humanities.